morrislab/TrackSig/README.md

 ## Dependencies
 - Python 2.7.9
-  Packages: pyvcf (pip2 install pyvcf)
+  Packages: pyvcf, csv, scipy, numpy
+  Packages can be installed using `pip2 install package_name` command.

 - Perl v5.18.2
   Packages: Bio::DB::Fasta.
 Please refer to http://www.cpan.org/modules/INSTALL.html on how to install packages on your machine.
 On Mac OS and Unix: sudo cpan Bio::DB::Fasta

 - R 3.1.2
-  Packages: reshape2, ggplot2, NMF.
+  Packages: reshape2, ggplot2, NMF
   R packages can be installed using install.packages("package_name") command.

 ## Input